eduk8s-tests/lab-tanzu-challenge/workshop/content/common/registry.md

-As part of your journey you will need to use a Container Registry to host the images you build.
-You can obviously use any of the public container registries (e.g. DockerHub, Quay.io,...) but we wanted to avoid you needing to have or use an account on any of them.
+As part of the challenge, you will need to use a Container Registry to host the images you build.
+You can obviously use any of the public container registries (e.g. DockerHub or Quay.io), but we wanted to avoid you needing an account for any of them.

-For this reason, we do provide you with a Container Registry, hosted on this platform, that will work as long as your challenge lasts (24 hours).
+For this reason, we do provide you with a Container Registry hosted on this platform that will work as long as your challenge lasts (i.e. 24 hours).

 The credentials to access this temporary container image registry are: